Emphasising the need to work safely when welcoming new employees

 Natasha: “Ideally, employers do not regard the welcome of a new employee as a one-off event, but rather as the start of a process with regular follow-ups.
 Discuss the points of attention and ambiguities at regular intervals.
 Also, provide training and workshops, for first aid and fire fighting for example.

 To really implement safety in your corporate culture, you can add a recurring “safety agenda point” at meetings.
 Point out that colleagues should be critical of their own and each other’s behaviour in terms of safety.
 Finally, the hierarchical line also plays an important role: you must set a good example yourself.
-A safety culture can only succeed if everyone – from management to supervision in the workplace – pays attention to it.”
+A wellbeing culture can only succeed if everyone – from management to supervision in the workplace – pays attention to it.”